Possessory Title Indemnity Insurance

 Can you get a mortgage on a possessory title?

-Yes you can even if it might seem that purchasing a possessory title might be only the preserve of cash buyers.
+Yes, you can, even if it might seem that purchasing a possessory title might be only the preserve of cash buyers.

 That said, you're well advised to consult an independent mortgage broker to help you find an appropriate lender because not all banks will consider loaning you the money for this class of property.